Patryk-Janowski/heartbleed/README.md

 (unfortunetly this is default website for old version of apache2)

-## Excercise 1: Find potential victions and get to know sever
+## Excercise 1: Find potential victioms and get to know the sever

 #### Finding vulnerable sites
 * use https://safeweb.norton.com/heartbleed to check if your favourite site is vulnerable.